 - Provide the opportunity for student feedback on the quality and nature of teaching provision and facilities and use this to inform future practice.

 - Use all reasonable endeavours to ensure that staff are diligent in the execution of their duties.

-The University has a responsibility to ensure that you are not injured by its undertakings, either while you are on its premises, or engaged in activities which have been organised by the University.
-You are expected to co-operate with the University to enable it to discharge that responsibility.
-You should report any injuries to your supervisor or academic school, who will take any appropriate further action.
+The University has a responsibility to ensure that your health and safety is the top priority so that you are not injured by its undertakings, either while you are on its premises, or engaged in activities which have been organised by the University.
+You are expected to co-operate with the University to enable it to discharge that responsibility and specifically, to abide by Codes of Conduct in relation to COVID-19 advice for safe study and social activity on our campuses.
+You should report any injuries to your supervisor or academic school.

 You are expected to:

 - Abide by the University Regulations in relation to your

 studies and residence and to behave in a manner appropriate to the